 In China, Filly Funtasia had a successful release on iQiyi on November 28, 2019 with a Mandarin Chinese dub, titled The Colorful Wonderland of the Little Fillys.
 In January 2020, Filly Funtasia was "renewed"note for a second season of another 13 episodes in October, and was officially released Christmas Day in 2020.
 Two other seasons are accordingly planned as well.

-In early 2021, three episodesnote were released on the free KidsFlix app, as well as the MyToonz app in English unannounced.
-The same episodes were also made available for viewing on the Airtel Xstream provider service in India.
-It is unknown if the owner of these apps and the current distributor of the seriesnote , Toonz Media Group will release more.
+In early 2021, three episodes only in Englishnote were released on the free KidsFlix app, as well as the MyToonz app, unannounced.
+The same episodes were also made available for viewing on the Airtel Xstream provider service in India, through KidsFlix.
+On March 3, 2022, the series finally saw its official English release on Channel 5 in Singapore, this time with a different, more polished English version, and a completely different episode order, mixing in episodes from both seasons.

 A trailer for it can be seen here.
 Another one can be seen here, a third one here, and a fourth one here.
 The most recent English trailer with new voices can be found here.
 It has its own Equestria Daily style news site here.